 They can get very close to a perfect vacuum in a lab, and every new measurement of the speed of light removes a little more uncertainty from c.
 From 1676 to 1973, ten different speeds of light were measured, meaning the most reliable speed in the universe has been anything but constant.

 It’s not even constant today.
 Researchers at the University of Glasgow in 2015 discovered that focusing or manipulating the structure of light pulses reduces their speed, even in vacuum conditions.
 Once again, a universal constant was shown to be unreliable.

 It’s fitting that we demonstrate the fallibility of such a critical idea, since Einstein himself used the speed to light to express a theory stating that the physics of the universe are relative.
-That is, our existence is reliant wholly on context.
+That is, existence, or at least our observation of it, is reliant wholly on context.